-A: Parents are always welcome to observe any event that OCA sponsors.
-The purpose of the Saturday events is to give parents a few hours to take time for themselves and know that their child is engaged in fun filled activities with their typical peers in a structured setting.
+Do parents have to attend Social Skills events?
+Our Social Skills event are designed to give parents a few hours to take time for themselves while their child is engaged in fun filled activities to enhance their social skills in a structured setting.